tonaljs/tonal/packages/pitch-notation/README.md

 ## Usage

-It's probably you don't need to use this package unless you want to extend Tonal with a new notation.
+⚠️ It's probably you don't need to use this package unless you want to extend Tonal with a new notation.

+## API

+####